 Plants can certainly brighten up your living space, but did you know that they can help improve your health too?
 Wait, what, a simple leafy green plant?
 Yep it’s true!
 Here comes the science bit.
 When we’re out in the great outdoors with nothing but trees and the rolling countryside, pollution levels are low and the air is cleaner.
 And trees play a big part in this.
 Trees release oxygen, cleaning the air we breathe.
 And the same goes for indoor plants in our living spaces.
-Indoor plants can improve the air quality in a home by breaking down compounds from man-made fibres and absorbing nasty chemicals from the air, essentially acting like a natural air filter.
+Whether you’re growing plants indoors or buying one ready, indoor plants can improve the air quality in a home by breaking down compounds from man-made fibres and absorbing nasty chemicals from the air, essentially acting like a natural air filter.

 Physical and mental health benefits of indoor plants